- About DCC

 2. Submit Transcripts: Request that your official high school transcript, HSE, SAT/ACT scores, AP scores, DD214 (for veterans), and/or college transcripts be sent to the Dutchess Community College Admissions Office.
 Official high school transcripts may be mailed or faxed to (845) 431-8605 if accompanied by an official cover sheet from the high school guidance office.

-3. Take Placement Test: If you are a new college student, you will be sent information about taking our placement test.
-Students who have successfully completed college-level English and/or math or received appropriate SAT/ACT or Math Regents scores may be exempt from portions of the test.
+3. Take Placement Test: If you are a new college student, you will be sent information regarding placement requirements.
+Students who have successfully completed high school or college-level English and/or math or received appropriate SAT/ACT or Math Regents scores may be exempt from portions of the test (see Placement Testing – Registration section below).

 4. Register for Classes: Once you have submitted the appropriate paperwork and taken the placement test, you will be accepted and provided with registration information.

 5. Apply for Financial Aid: Students wishing to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 New York state residents also should complete the Tuition Assistant Program (TAP) application and the Excelsior Scholarship application.

 To ensure academic success in college, it is important that full-time and matriculated part-time students are placed in classes that are consistent with their current level of academic ability.
-To achieve accurate placement, incoming students take a placement test, which is used to evaluate a student’s preparedness for college-level mathematics, English and reading.
-Placement testing scores are valid for two and a half years.
-A student may re-test within the one year timeframe only after completing an approved academic intervention such as SmartStart, Reclaim My Math or Refresh.
+To achieve accurate placement, incoming students may be required to take a placement test, which is used to evaluate a student’s preparedness for college-level mathematics and English.

-Students may be exempt from taking the College’s writing and reading placement tests and can register for English 101 if they:
+Students are exempt from taking the College’s writing placement test and can register for ENG 101 if they have done the following (excluding ENL/ESL students):

 • Successfully completed a College-level English class, or